mvnaol2026/Gravity-Does-Not-Exist/EN/01_introduction_and_chapters_1-3.md

 If you press harder, it begins to move.
 When you stop pressing, it stops.
 It is as simple as that.

 And it is so familiar that we hardly notice how important this observation is.
 Yet it already contains almost all of physics.
 Now imagine removing pressure from this process.
 You do not press on the cup.
 Will it move on its own?
 No.

 Now imagine that you press it, set it in motion… and then remove your hand.
 Will it continue to move by itself?
 In real life—no. It will stop.

 And here we arrive at a very important observation, one that is usually overlooked.
 For a body to move, it must be under pressure.
 And not just pushed once.
 It must be continuously pressed for as long as the motion continues.

 This sounds unexpected, because we have been taught otherwise since childhood.
 We are told that once a body is in motion, it can continue moving “by inertia,” even if no force acts on it anymore.
 But if we look at real processes rather than abstract models, a question arises: what exactly keeps the body moving after we stop pushing it?
 What is pressing on it?
 If nothing is pressing on it, why does it not stop immediately?

 This brings us to the central law that will form the foundation of this book.
 Let me first state it precisely, and then in simpler terms.

-The fundamental law of physics: the motion of an object is possible only when there is unbalanced, contact-based, and continuous pressure exerted by another object.
+**The fundamental law of physics: the motion of an object is possible only when there is unbalanced, contact-based, and continuous pressure exerted by another object.**

 This may sound formal, but let us break it down.
 There are only three key elements: contact, imbalance, and continuity.

-1. Contact.
+1. **Contact.**
 This means that any interaction occurs through contact.
 Not necessarily direct, visible contact with hands or bodies.
 Contact may be transmitted through a medium.
 But in every case, there is a chain: one thing presses on another, which presses on the next.
 No contact—no interaction.

-2. Imbalance.
+2. **Imbalance.**
 If a body is pressed equally from all sides, it does not move.
 Pressure exists, but it is balanced.
 For motion to arise, pressure must be greater on one side than on the other.
 Only then does a directed effect appear.

-3. Continuity.
+3. **Continuity.**
 And this is the most important point.
 Pressure must not occur only for an instant.
 It must persist for as long as the motion continues.
 The moment pressure disappears, motion stops.
 Not gradually, not eventually—but immediately.

-If we reduce all of this to a simple statement, we get an almost playful but very precise formulation: press—and it moves.
+If we reduce all of this to a simple statement, we get an almost playful but very precise formulation:
-And, even more importantly:
+**press—and it moves.**
-stop pressing—and it stops.
+And, even more importantly: stop pressing—and it stops.

-In short: if you press, it moves.
+In short: **if you press, it moves.**

 This may seem too simple.
 But that is exactly its strength.
 It leaves no room for “by itself.”

 It demands an answer every time:

 — who is pressing?

 — on what?

 — through what is the pressure transmitted?

 Now try to apply this principle to different phenomena.
 To the motion of a body.
 To a falling stone.
 To the propagation of light.
 To electric current.
 To magnetic effects.

 In every case, the same question arises: where is the source of pressure?
 If there is none, the explanation is incomplete.
 And this makes it clear why modern physics encounters difficulties.

 Because it often introduces concepts that act, but have no explicit carrier:

 — a field acts, but what it consists of is unclear;

 — energy is transferred, but what is actually moving is not specified;

 — attraction exists, but its mechanism is not shown.

 From the point of view of the fundamental law, this looks like a missing link.
 As if one were to say in a mechanical system: “the gear rotates by itself.”
-No—if it rotates, something must be driving it.
+No — if it rotates, something must be driving it.
 And it is this “something” that we will look for in every chapter.

 Now an important point that must be addressed in advance.
 It may seem that this law contradicts observation.
 For example, we throw a stone—and it continues to fly.
 The hand is no longer pressing on it, yet the motion continues.
 Does this mean the law is wrong?
 No.

-It means only one thing: we do not see the source of pressure.
+It means only one thing: **we do not see the source of pressure.**

 This is exactly what we will examine in detail later, when we turn to inertia.
 It will become clear that motion does not continue by itself.
 There is simply another participant in the process—one that is not taken into account in conventional explanations.

 For now, however, it is essential to fix the principle.
 Without it, we cannot move forward.
 The fundamental law of physics provides a simple test for any explanation: if it does not specify what is exerting continuous contact pressure, then the explanation is incomplete.

 And conversely:
 if one can identify the carrier, the contact, and the pressure, the process becomes understandable.

 This is why, throughout this book, we will repeatedly return to the same framework.
 Not to formulas.
 But to mechanics.
 To a very simple, almost everyday question: what is pressing on what?
 And if this question is examined honestly, something remarkable happens: even the most complex phenomena begin to fall into a coherent picture.

 In the next chapter, we will take the next step.
 We will examine whether this principle holds equally across different media—solids, liquids, and gases.
 And whether it extends to a deeper level.
-There, an important idea will begin to take shape: nature may be far simpler than it appears.
+There, an important idea will begin to take shape: **nature may be far simpler than it appears.**
 But this simplicity has to be seen.